kgisl/project-ideas/searchHTML.elm.md

             |> depunct

   in
+    if pattern /= "" &&
-    if String.contains (String.toLower pattern) wtext then
+       String.contains (String.toLower pattern) wtext then
       True
     else
       False